 So how does one accomplish such a feat?

-You see, as a teacher in Thailand, you’ll bear witness to the pure magic of a nation that seeps deep into your skin, through your bones and eventually settles in.
+You see, while teaching English in Thailand, you’ll bear witness to the pure magic of a nation that seeps deep into your skin, through your bones and eventually settles in.

 It refuses to leave, calling you back again and again and again…